Farah-H/Plane-Project/README.md

     - ?If the seat number already exists, is there a check here for that or is that handled elsewhere?
         - ?If this is handled here, does the initialiser handle this gracefully?
 - If the ```__str__``` method is called does it return the correct values?

+## ?Security tests
+- Does the check_passport() function correctly identify valid and non valid passports i.e. checking the expiration date, or observations state they can't travel to certain countries, or their name/other personal details do not match the ones given at the airport
+- Can the check_visa() function correctly query the database to see if the destination country requires a visa?
+    - Can the function then validate the user's visa